 - Peel and slice the radish evenly.

-- In a pan, add a tablespoon of cooking oil.
-Add mustard seeds, urad dal, fenugreek seeds.
-Fry them until mustard crackles.
+- In a large pan, add a tablespoon of vegetable oil, mustard seeds, urad dal, and fenugreek seeds.

 - Now add curry leaves, asafoetida powder and finely chopped onion.
 Saute until onion turn pink and translucent.